lucacuccu3x8/CloudLabs/TSE Fundamentals 2.0/Lab8-Fundamentals-NoEmojii-Samira.md

 ## Objectives
 Upon successful completion of this lab, you will be able to:

-1. Analyze and locate the Certificate Authority (CA) of a website using the Windows Certificate Store
+* Understand the difference between the connection to an untrusted site and to a trusted site.
+* Verify if a certificate is trusted in Windows (Computer?)
+* Create a trust with a Private CA.
-2. Generate a Certificate Signing Request (CSR)
+* Generate a Certificate Signing Request (CSR)
-3. Packet Sniffing unencrypted HTTP traffic for Passwords
+* Packet Sniffing for Passwords

 ### Lab Diagram:
 ![](JPG/Lab%20Diagram5.png)